Leveraging our strength to benefit our community

-- Hire locally and develop more local talent: We are steadily increasing the amount of new employees we hire from these eight neighborhoods by partnering with city-wide community-based organizations to align our hiring needs with job candidates’ skills.
+- Hire locally and develop more local talent: We are steadily increasing the amount of new employees we hire from these 10 neighborhoods by partnering with city-wide community-based organizations to align our hiring needs with job candidates’ skills.
 We are also developing programs that help our current entry-level employees advance their careers within Rush.

 - Buy and source locally: We know that Rush’s purchasing power can maximize economic development at the neighborhood level.
 Our purchasing managers are connecting with local vendors to increase the amount of goods and services we source directly from the West Side.

 - Invest locally: In partnership with local community development finance institutions, we have begun to invest capital in community-based organizations and projects that lack access to traditional lenders but have demonstrated the ability to create the wealth communities need — for example, affordable housing.
 These “impact investments” are not donations or grants; they are business loans that we expect will return a small profit and an even greater social impact.